robertchase/ergaleia/doc/config.md

 It is only necessary to include quotes around a string if it contains blanks.

+Valid values for `validator` are one of int, bool or file.

 #### using _define_from_path
 ```
 _define_from_path(self, defn)